Homotopy types of spaces of submanifolds of ${\mathbb R}^n$: Microflexibility

 \section{Microflexibility}

 \mnote{fc:This section is complete but needs a revision}

-The spaces $\P_d(U)$ and $\Pr_d(U)$ glue together to form sheaves $\P_d$ and $\Pr_d$ on $\bR^n$: If $U\subset U'$ is a pair of open subsets then the restriction map $\Pr_d(U')\to \Pr_d(U)$ sends a submanifold $W$ to the intersection $W\subset W'$.
+The spaces $\P(U)$ and $\Pr(U)$ glue together to form sheaves $\P(-)$ and $\Pr(-)$ on $\bR^n$: If $U\subset U'$ is a pair of open subsets then the restriction map $\Pr(U')\to \Pr(U)$ sends a submanifold $W$ to the intersection $W\subset W'$, and we have proven that these are continuous in families in Lemmas \ref{lemma:31} and \ref{lemma:32}.
 A sheaf of topological spaces in $\bR^n$ extends canonically to a sheaf of topological spaces in the site of manifolds and open embeddings \cite[Theorem~3.3]{R-WEmbedded}.

-At this point one is tempted to use the methods in the latter article to extend our theorem to the space of merging submanifolds in an arbitrary open manifold: In that article, it was proven that the sheaf $\Psi$ on a manifold $M$ is $\Diff(M)$-equivariant and that it is \emph{microflexible}.
+At this point, one is tempted to use the methods in the latter article to extend our theorem to the space of merging submanifolds in an arbitrary open manifold: In that article, it was proven that the sheaf $\Psi(-)$ on a manifold $M$ is $\Diff(M)$-equivariant and that it is \emph{microflexible}.
 By a theorem of Gromov \cite{Gromov}, this automatically implies that for connected non-compact manifolds $M$ a certain map

 is a homotopy equivalence.
 The space on the right is the space of sections of the fibrewise space of submanifolds of the tangent bundle of $M$.
 By the Galatius--Randal-Williams theorem, the fibre over each point is homotopy equivalent to the Thom space $\Th\gamma_{d,n}^\perp$.